VNTANA-3D/viewer-demo/README.md

 Zooms out the viewer’s camera while the button is being pressed.

-## Integration and Examples
+## Use Cases
-This package comes with two scripts, each demonstrating different aspects of the viewer:
+This package comes with three scripts, each demonstrating different aspects of the viewer:

 - `simple` - adds the viewer to a web page, and sets it up to display a 3d model with the environment map through the attribute interface,
-- `integration` - fetches data from VNTANA Platform and applies it to the viewer through the property interface.
+- `integration` - fetches data from VNTANA Platform and applies it to the viewer through the property interface,
+- `internal` - similar to `integration`, but loads data for Live Internal model instead of Live Public.

 The accompanying `npm` package doesn't need any prior installation.
 In order to run the scripts it suffices to execute `npm run simple` or `npm run integration` from the package’s root directory.
 Both scripts run the `http-server` and open the corresponding page in the browser.

-Both examples utilize the content of the shared directory:
+All examples utilize the styles in the shared directory:

 - `style.css` - styles used for this demo,
 - `viewer.css` - default styles for the viewer and positioning of buttons.